gigo6000/Docs-1/4.0/base-how-to.md

 <a name="customize-menu-or-sidebar"></a>
 ### Customize the menu or sidebar

-During installation, Backpack publishes a few files in you ```resources/views/vendor/backpack/base/inc``` folder.
+During installation, Backpack publishes a few files in your ```resources/views/vendor/backpack/base/inc``` folder.
 In there, you'll also find:
 - ```sidebar_content.php```
 - ```topbar_left_content.php```
 - ```topbar_right_content.php```